erwinel/usms-global/util/src/SnTsTypeGenerator/README.md

 #### Force Overwrite

-To overwrite any existing output file, use the `-f` command line switch or set the `SnTsTypeGenerator/Force` setting to `true`; otherwise the type generation will fail if the output file already exists.
+To overwrite any existing output file, use the `-f` or `--force` command line switch or set the `SnTsTypeGenerator/Force` setting to `true`;
+otherwise the type generation will fail if the output file already exists.

 Command Line Example: